How to Install the DigitalOcean Metrics Agent

 After installation, verify that the agent is running.

-To check if the status of the do-agent systemd service is active, run:
+To check whether the do-agent systemd service is active, run the following command:

 systemctl status do-agent

-If your metrics agent is active, you see output confirming that the agent is installed, actively running, and set to start automatically on boot:
+If the metrics agent is active, the output confirms that it’s installed, running, and set to start automatically on boot:

 ● do-agent.service - The DigitalOcean Monitoring Agent